2025 Legislative and Community Priorities

 - Require continuing medical education to be completed every two years by school coaches, physical education teachers, nurses, athletic trainers, all medical directors, physicians, nurse practitioners, and physician assistants.

-- The partnership between the Brain Injury Association of New York State and New York State Athletic Trainers Association for the COPE program is to recognize concussion signs and symptoms, prevent concussions and their impact on activity, athletes’ ability to understand and learn, interact in educational and social settings, and to contribute to society in general.
+- Our partnership with the NYS Athletic Trainers Association for COPE helps to recognize concussion signs and symptoms.
+Additionally, it helps prevent concussions and their impact on athletes’ ability to understand, learn, and interact in educational and social settings, and to contribute to society in general.

 - COPE will commence outreach to school districts and state high school sections and develop educational materials to bring schools, coaches, athletes, and parents/guardians together to create a plan for a successful return to the classroom.